 How to Apply

-- Continuing UMass Boston students are those who have earned at least 12 credits at the university and should apply for scholarship consideration a semester in advance.
-Continuing students may apply for fall 2013 scholarship awards now, with deadlines beginning in March.
+- Continuing UMass Boston students are those undergraduates who have earned at least 12 credits at the university.
+Qualified continuing students may apply for spring 2015 scholarship awards beginning in September of 2014.

 Many schools reserve scholarship funds for first year students.
 We are proud to reward new students and continuing students for their academic achievements.

 You can be considered for seven different scholarships if you meet the eligibility requirements.
-Submit your merit scholarship application and provide all supporting documentation.
+Consideration for these awards is automatic and only requires that you complete an admissions application by the early action deadline of December 1st.
 Merit scholarships are awarded based upon academic excellence.
 Sometimes, you must demonstrate merit and financial need to qualify for certain scholarships.

 Scholarships for continuing students range from as little as $250 to as much as $5000.
 Students may qualify for more than one.